 5. Unload Sandbags

 If sandbags keep your hot-air balloon earthbound, it matters little if it's fueled and ready to go—it won't rise upwards.
-In a similar way, an artist may be enthused but some weight prevents liftoff, such as a physical, emotional, or spiritual burden.
+In a similar way, an artist may be enthused, but some weight prevents liftoff, such as a physical, emotional, or spiritual burden.
 Strained relationships, the death/illness of a loved one, or financial woes can sap all vitality.
 Likewise, a grudge can preoccupy our thoughts and drain buoyancy.
 The following video gives a few helpful hints on the art of forgiveness.

 Finally, some artists are held bound by perfectionism—they allow early-stage deficiencies to halt progress.
 It is well to remember the gross/fine principle.
-All great art starts in rough, sketchy, and gross form.
+All great art starts in rough, sketchy, and gross forms.
 Steady perseverance brings refinement; patience brings perfection.

 All of these factors can drain an artist's energy.
 A possible solution is to make a list and try reducing them where possible.
 For the unavoidable problems of life, adopting a healthy mental attitude works best.
 It creates peace to become friends with one's troubles and remember that every great artist has suffered.

-6. Write a List of Small Achievable Goals
+6. Write a List of Small, Achievable Goals

 Sometimes the sheer amount of work to do overwhelms the spirit.
 Where does one begin?
 It's advantageous to be like a mountain climber who gains the peak by small steps upward.
 For example, a sculptor may be working on a clay figurine.
-All the proportions are correct but there is an overwhelming amount of smoothing and refining left to do.
-To reduce the stress of the remaining steps, it helps to write out what's left to do: left foot, right foot, right-side garment, waistband, etc. Then shuffle the cards and pick one at random and stick with that part until it's mostly done.
+All the proportions are correct, but there is an overwhelming amount of smoothing and refining left to do.
+To reduce the stress of the remaining steps, it helps to write out what's left to do: left foot, right foot, right-side garment, waistband, etc. Then shuffle the cards and pick one at random, and stick with that part until it's mostly done.